jamesSh33han/Brain-Computer-Interface-Final/README.md

 ```

 Our load_data() function that loads the fif file and extracts the data we will use.
+Before the data is extracted from the file
-Fif file is also returned if user wants to extract different data
+it is band-pass filtered between 1 - 30 Hz and re-referenced to the average across electrodes.
+Fif file is also returned if user
+wants to extract different data.
 ```
 def load_data(subject):
+    print('Band-pass filtering between 1 - 30 Hz...')
+    fif_file.filter(1,30)
+    print('Rereferencing the raw data to the average across electrodes...') fif_file.set_eeg_reference(ref_channels='average')
     fif_file=mne.io.read_raw_fif(f'{subject}-raw.fif', preload=True)
     raw_eeg_data = fif_file.get_data()
     channel_names = fif_file.ch_names[0:64]